zombierzn/vungle-resources/English/Android/current-release/android-advanced-settings.md

     @Override
     public void onAdPlayableChanged(boolean isAdPlayable) {
-        // Called when an ad is downloaded and may be played }
+        // Called when the playability state changes. if isAdPlayable is true, you can now play an ad.
+        // If false, you cannot yet play an ad.
+    }

     @Override